MD5-Hashm/always-fill-reqs-python3/README.md

-# YAY WINDOWS WORKS NOW!
+# WSL Should now work

 # always-fill-reqs-python3
 Always fill your package requirements without the user having to do anything!
 Simple and easy!

 # Supported platforms

-As far as I've tested this works on every system running python3 EXECPT Windows Subsystem for Linux (WSL)
+As far as I've tested this works on every system running python3

 # Usage
 View /tests/expariment1 for an example or follow this: